robomap/Client-Robomap-Cloud/README.md

 # Client-Robomap-Cloud
-Client for the Robomap Cloud application.
+This is the readme for the **Client Robomap Cloud** application.
+This software contains the client application that runs on a remote machine in the customer side with, the objective of communicating the customer devices with ther **Robomap Cloud** platform.

 ## Getting Started
 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.
 The **Integration Robomap Cloud** project is basically built in **VS Code Java**.